 As well as delegates from the Union of Ethical Societies in the UK, members are in attendance from the US, Germany, Switzerland, and Austria.

-The Moral Instruction League is formed, closely connected to the Union of Ethical Societies, in order to advocate for non-theological moral education in schools.
-The cause of religious instruction will remain central to the work of the ethical societies from their beginnings through to Humanists UK’s education work today.
+The Moral Instruction League is formed, closely connected to the Union of Ethical Societies, in order to advocate for non-theological moral education (rather than religious instruction) in schools.
+Campaigning for inclusive education will remain central to the work of the ethical societies from their beginnings through to Humanists UK’s education work today.

 In 1900, the Society of Ethical Propagandists publishes two essay collections outlining the major concerns of the Ethical movement.